ara-foundation/smartcontracts/README.md

 Then the minter must accept the collaterals.
 1. Start accepting collateral by calling `setCollateralInit`.
 As the `feed` use the [Chainlink PriceFeed address](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1&search=EH#sepolia-testnet) along with it's decimals.
+Only those who are paired to the USD.

+For the native token use the address(0): `0x0000000000000000000000000000000000000000`.